lifeiscontent/realworld/api/docs/feature-development.md

 ### Creating a Resolver

-When you're creating a resolver there are a few things you should consider before creating one. **CRUD** (Create, Read, Update, Delete)
+When creating a resolver, consider which type of **CRUD** (create, read, update, delete) operation you want.
+You typically want to keep these operations separate for clarity.

 #### Create Mutation (resolver)